 The foundation believes in the importance of supporting exhibitions in many settings: at established institutions and among emerging art scene protagonists.

-Who can apply?
+Who may apply?

 Application deadline